sweet-orchard/Jakub-portfolio/README.md

 # Jakub-portfolio
-💁‍♂️ Portfolio webpage for game-developer
+💁‍♂️ Portfolio webpage for a game-developer